PRECIOUS-Gold set for weekly gain as Fed stance keeps dollar under pressure

 SINGAPORE, March 18 (Reuters) - Gold edged up on Friday with the market on track to end the week on a firmer note as the dollar hovered near its lowest in five months, pressured by the Federal Reserve’s plan to make fewer-than-expected interest rate hikes.

-Spot gold gained around half a percent to $1,263.30 an ounce by 0711 GMT, while U.S. gold was little changed at $1,264.30 an ounce.
-Spot gold has risen more than 1 percent this week after closing down 0.9 percent in the previous week.
+Spot gold gained around half a percent to $1,262.84 an ounce by 0249 GMT, while U.S. gold was little changed at $1,264.20 an ounce.
+Spot gold has risen 1.2 percent this week after closing down 0.9 percent in the previous week.

 “This is reminiscent of market reacting to FOMC statement,” said Daniel Ang, analyst at Phillip Futures in Singapore.
 “Gold is finding support at $1,260, it is reluctant to go below that level and it is mainly due to weaker U.S. dollar.”